Cretezy/Noderize/docs/docs/introduction.md

 Noderize lets you create Node apps in less than 30 seconds.

+The role of Noderize is to replace your build configuration for a batteries-included experience, focused on features and flexibility.

-It aims to get out of your way and not require any [configuration](configuration-index.md) until you need it, while supporting loads of [features](features-index.md).
+It aims to get out of your way and not require any [configuration](configuration-index.md) until you need it, making it very simple to get started in a few seconds.

 Try it out for yourself: